 'Orange Is the New Black'

-The highly successful Netflix drama follows the inhabitants of a women’s prison in upstate New York.
-Cox plays Sophia Burset, an imprisoned trans woman who fights for appropriate hormone treatments and has a highly strained relationship with her son while also receiving love and acceptance from her wife.
-The show, co-starring Taylor Schilling, Uzo Aduba, Laura Prepon and Kate Mulgrew, among many others, has received raves for its diverse characters, edgy plot lines and more-honest depictions of sexuality and gender expression.
+Premiering in 2012, the highly successful Netflix drama followed the inhabitants of a women’s prison in upstate New York over the course of seven seasons.
+Cox was tapped for the part of Sophia Burset, an imprisoned trans woman who fights for appropriate hormone treatments and has a highly strained relationship with her son while also receiving love and acceptance from her wife.
+The show, co-starring Taylor Schilling, Uzo Aduba, Laura Prepon and Kate Mulgrew, among many others, received raves for its diverse characters, edgy plot lines and honest depictions of sexuality and gender expression.

 'Grandma' to 'The Rocky Horror Picture Show' Reboot

-As Orange Is the New Black reached its third season in June 2015, Cox has continued to explore other roles, guest starring on The Mindy Project and co-starring in 2017 in the CBS pilot Doubt as a transgender attorney (the show was cancelled shortly after premiering).
-She has also appeared in the comedy Grandma — a film starring Lily Tomlin — which was part of the 2015 Tribeca Film Festival.
-In 2016, Cox played Dr. Frank-N-Furter in a reboot of cult favorite The Rocky Horror Picture Show: Let’s Do the Time Warp Again.
+Cox has continued to explore other roles, guest starring on The Mindy Project and co-starring in 2017 in the CBS pilot Doubt as a transgender attorney (the show was cancelled shortly after premiering).
+She has also appeared in the comedy Grandma — a film starring Lily Tomlin — which was part of the 2015 Tribeca Film Festival, and in the 2017 Berlin International Film Festival entry Freak Show.
+Additionally, Cox played Dr. Frank-N-Furter in a 2016 reboot of cult favorite The Rocky Horror Picture Show: Let’s Do the Time Warp Again.

 Trans-Rights Icon & Recent Work